 - Waves and surface winds

 All these measurements provide essential local, regional and even global information about the ocean.
-Several direct applications are observed such as:
+Some applications of HF data are::

 - Weather and ocean forecasts